-A: The votes required to approve each proposal are as follows:

-- Proposal One: Each director shall be elected by a plurality of the votes properly cast on the election of directors, meaning that the three individuals nominated for election to our board of directors at the Annual Meeting receiving the highest number of "FOR" votes will be elected. - Proposal Two: Approval will be obtained if the number of votes cast "FOR" the proposal at the Annual Meeting exceeds the number of votes "AGAINST" the proposal. - Proposal Three: The frequency receiving the greatest number of votes cast will be the outcome of this proposal.
+- A: The votes required to approve each proposal are as follows: - Proposal One: Each director shall be elected by a plurality of the votes properly cast on the election of directors, meaning that the three individuals nominated for election to our board of directors at the Annual Meeting receiving the highest number of "FOR" votes will be elected. - Proposal Two: Approval will be obtained if the number of votes cast "FOR" the proposal at the Annual Meeting exceeds the number of votes "AGAINST" the proposal. - Proposal Three: Approval will be obtained if the number of votes cast "FOR" the proposal at the Annual Meeting exceeds the number of votes "AGAINST" the proposal.
+Because the vote is advisory, it will not be binding upon our board of directors.
+However, the compensation committee of our board of directors will take into account the outcome of the vote when considering the future executive compensation of our Named Executive Officers as disclosed in the Proxy Statement.